Forest Cover Loss

 By 2020, the rate of loss of all natural habitats, including forests, is at least halved and where feasible brought close to zero, and degradation and fragmentation is significantly reduced.

-The percent loss of gross forest cover ranges from 0-100%, and higher value indicate quicker loss of forest cover (i.e., higher pressure to habitat).
-The forest cover baseline ranges from 0-100%, with higher value indicating greater forest cover available to provide habitat.
+The percent loss of gross forest cover ranges from 0-100%, with higher values indicating quicker loss of forest cover (i.e., higher pressure to habitat).
+The forest cover baseline ranges from 0-100%, with higher values indicating greater forest cover available to provide habitat.

-This indicator is available at the site (protected areas), basin and country scales globally, and regional scale for the Tropical Andes, African Great Lakes, and Greater Mekong regions.
+This indicator is available at the site (protected areas), basin and country scales.

 The percent of forest cover is available for the year 2000 as a baseline.